lenafaure/LMD-TeamProject2/encyclopedia-entry-5.md

 ```
 ###Example 2

-Let's say you've have a list of customers' ages and you'd like to see how old your oldest customer is.
+Let's say you have a list of customers' ages and you'd like to see how old your oldest customer is.
 You can find out by applying the `Math.max` method to your list of ages:

 ```
 Math.max(18,37,34,28,19,31,36,21); // 37